The tasks of the road traffic authorities include in particular

 In principle, the Road Traffic Regulations (StVO) with general and special rules of conduct prescribe how road users must behave in road traffic (e.g. the requirement to exercise caution and consideration).

-Where this is not sufficient to ensure the safety and ease of traffic, the road traffic authorities can order the erection of traffic signs (such as danger signs, regulation signs or information signs), traffic facilities (such as traffic lights, barriers or guidance devices) and markings (such as crosswalks, guidelines, lane demarcation lines or stop lines).
+Where this is not sufficient to ensure the safety and ease of traffic, the road traffic authorities can order the erection of traffic signs (such as danger signs, regulation signs or directional signs), traffic facilities (such as traffic lights, barriers or guidance devices) and markings (such as crosswalks, guidelines, lane demarcation lines or stop lines).
 The regulations hereby ordered shall take precedence over the general traffic regulations.

 Whether and which traffic regulation is necessary in a specific case is decided ex officio by the responsible road traffic authority in knowledge of the special local and traffic circumstances.
 In order to assess the local circumstances, the road traffic authority always consults the road construction authority and the police.
 Decisions are at the discretion of the responsible road traffic authority.
-All interests, i.e. not only the traffic significance of the road, but also those of road users, residents or commercial enterprises, must be taken into account and weighed up.
+All interests, i.e. not only the traffic significance of the road but also those of the road users, residents or commercial enterprises, must be taken into account and weighed up.
 The principle of proportionality must be observed.

 Although the tasks of the road traffic authorities are fundamentally aimed at protecting the general public and not the interests of individuals, you as a road user or resident can also question existing signage or suggest the installation of new signage.
 You do not have a legal right to a certain signage.
 However, you can demand that the road traffic authorities exercise their discretion in accordance with their duties if you are affected as a road user or as a resident.
 Qualified" interests include, in particular, an impairment of personal freedom of action, an impairment of the freedom to exercise a profession, and interference with the right of the landowner or the owner of an established and practiced business to use the property.